West Stow Anglo-Saxon Village: Artefacts

+Thirteen contexts contained fragments of niedermendig lava querns and four contexts had fragments of pudding stone querns. no complex lava querns were found.

 Modern history

 Excavation: 1849-1976

 The first excavations to take place in the vicinity of the West Stow village were undertaken in 1849, when an Anglo-Saxon cemetery was accidentally discovered on the nearby heath, and "skeletons and numerous urns" were found.
 Finds discovered at the cemetery would be collected by a number of locals until 1852.
 These included John Gwilt of Icklingham, Reverend S. Banks of Dullingham and the Reverend E.R.
 Benyon of Culford, who at the time was the proprietor of the heath.
 None of them ever seem to have publicly suggested that there may have been an Anglo-Saxon settlement nearby.
 In 1879, and then again in the 1890s, a local amateur archaeologist named Henry Prigg of Icklingham identified and excavated several Romano-British pottery kilns on the heat, although no accurate records from this excavation have survived.
 In 1940, the archaeologist Basil Brown (1888-1977), best known for having excavated the Anglo-Saxon ship burial at Sutton Hoo in the 1930s, discovered two further Romano-British pottery kilns at the site.
 He proceeded to excavate them in 1947, and they were sampled for archaeo-magnetic purposes by Dr John Belshé of the Department of Geodosy and Geophysics at the University of Cambridge.

 Stone relief depiction of Stanley West holding an archaeological trowel at West Stow.

 The man responsible for initiating the archaeological investigation of the Anglo-Saxon village was Stanley West, who had first become interested in Anglo-Saxon England when working as an assistant at the Ipswich Museum.
 In 1947, he joined the West Stow excavation being run by Brown that unearthed two Romano-British pottery kilns.
 During this investigation, it became clear to the excavators that there had also been a later Anglo-Saxon settlement on the site, evidenced by the finding of early Anglo-Saxon potsherds in rabbit-burrow scrapes over the area and then the discovery of the section of a hut in the site's north-eastern corner.
 Proceeding to publish his findings on the kilns in 1952, West went on to excavate Anglo-Saxon areas of Ipswich for the MOPBW alongside studying archaeology in an academic capacity at the University of Cambridge.
 In April 1958, he attended a conference on early Anglo-Saxon pottery in Norwich that was organised by the Council for British Archaeology.
 Here, he met Professor Vera Evison of Birkbeck College, London, and posed the question to her as to why archaeologists had so far focused on the excavation of Anglo-Saxon cemeteries rather than settlements; she replied that the latter were far harder to detect than the former.
 In response, West informed her about the Anglo-Saxon potsherds that had emerged at West Stow, and intrigued, she soon began excavating at the site for the Ministry of Public Building and Works (MOPBW).